solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 ### OpaServerAuthConfig

 Enforce Open Policy Agent (OPA) policies through an OPA sidecar as part of the external auth server in Gloo Platform environments.
-For Gloo Edge environments, use OpaAuth instead.
+For Gloo Gateway environments, use OpaAuth instead.

 ```yaml
 "package": string